defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 The `_stret` variants are not available on ARM 64, thus the extra preprocessor adornments.

-## Usage
+## Example of use

-Define a static C-function for the new implementation and call `class_swizzleSelector` or `class_swizzleClassSelector` to set it as new implementation.
+To swizzle a method, define a static C-function for the new implementation and call `class_swizzleSelector` or `class_swizzleClassSelector` to set it as new one.
 Save the original implementation into a function pointer matching the function signature, and make sure the new implementation calls it somehow:

 {% highlight objective-c %}
 static id (*initWithFrame)(id, SEL, CGRect) = NULL;